-The Real World Community Model guides the process of change for each of the Habitat's systems.
-Subcomponents of the Real World Community Model include but are not limited to the phases of planning, production, integration, and feedback.
+'Systems access' refers to the entire operation of all structural habitat systems by interdisciplinary systems teams -- structured by the highlevel variables of 'habitat system' and 'operational process'.
+Habitat systems use resources, goods and services to maintain their operations, ultimately, their continued functionality and use value [to their participating users].
+Economic products designated as "systems access" are [de-]integrated into the structure and functioning of the include but are not limited to the phases of planning, production, integration, and feedback.
 Here, the Strategic Preservation Planning [operational processing] phase involves the iteratively formalized and parallel inquired solution-redesign for the full habitat service system.
 Who formalizes the plans?
 We do as individual users, as community sharers, and as teams of coordinated contributors (or "feedback sharing teams").

 The operational processes of 'Maintenance and Operation' and 'Incident Response' solely involve the interdisciplinary systems teams responsible for the system(s) in question.
 The strategic preservation planning phase is structurally maintained and formalized by interdisciplinary systems teams, but as a platform it is neutral in processing transaction requests at that operational level.
 Alternatively, the 'maintenance and operations' and 'incident response' systems tasks are assigned and responsive to (access by) accountable interdisciplinary "teamed" individuals.
 Here, teams maintain access control by identity to the responsive modification of these operational environments.
 However, at the strategic preservation planning level this "access to modify" is distributed among all identities in the community.
 The interdisciplinary teams are themselves composed at this level of planning.
-Even the selection of an interdisciplinary team itself is a formalized plannedfor event at the level of strategic preservation planning.
+Even the selection of an interdisciplinary team itself is a formalized planned-for event at the level of strategic preservation planning.